 Yesterday, Judges Roseline Aburuli, Chacha Mwita and John Mativo ruled that they would not allow something that goes against the Kenyan society’s beliefs to take root and that legalising it will go against the spirit of the Constitution which states that marriage and sexual acts are between man and woman.

-The judges declined to repeal Sections 162 and 165 of the penal code which criminalise homosexuality, meaning that any person found engaging in sexual act with another person of same gender could be sent to prison for up to 14 years.
+The judges declined to repeal Sections 162 and 165 of the penal code which criminalise homosexuality, meaning that any person found engaging in a sexual act with another person of the same gender could be sent to prison for up to 14 years.
 “We are not even persuaded by foreign doctrines which legalised homosexuality.
 Our laws must reflect the aspirations and values we hold as a nation, there is no scientific proof that homosexuals were born that way to persuade us to legalise their unions,” ruled the judges.